 - Establish a Metropolitan State grade point average (GPA) of 2.25 or higher

 - Attend a PAW workshop (advised within your first semester).
-You will also have the opportunity to submit your Declaration to Major form at the PAW.
+You may submit your Undergraduate Program Declaration form at the PAW

 Properly Plan for Registration

 Registration occurs each semester for the upcoming semester.
 Metropolitan State utilizes a priority registration model which allows the students with the highest completed credits to register first.
-Itís important that you prepare for registration early and register when your window opens to get the best choice of courses.
-You can view the Registration Timetable each semester on the Registrarís website.
+It's important that you prepare for registration early and register when your window opens to get the best choice of courses.
+You can view the Registration Timetable each semester on the Registrar's website.

 Plan for your second and future semester registrations by: